Bagpuss: Production

 The programmes were made using stop-frame animation.
 Bagpuss is an actual cloth cat, but was not intended to be such an electric pink.
 In Firmin's words: "It should have been a ginger marmalade cat but the company in Folkestone dyeing the material made a mistake and it turned out pink and cream.
 It was the best thing that ever happened".

 Madeleine the rag doll was made by Firmin's wife, Joan, with an extra long dress to hold their children's nightdresses, but Postgate asked Joan to make a new version as one of the characters.

 Gabriel the Toad was the only character in the series who could move freely without the use of stop-frame animation.
 Scenes featuring him playing the banjo and singing would have taken quite a bit of time if filmed with the stop-frame method, so Peter Firmin created a mechanism that helped him control Gabriel through a hole in his can.
 The character was based on a real toad that lived in the basement area of the flat that Peter and Joan rented in Twickenham beside the River Thames.
 Gabriel (named after Walter Gabriel in The Archers, a long-running British radio soap opera) was originally made for Firmin's live ITV programme The Musical Box.
 Postgate chose him to be one of the characters in Bagpuss and he was made into a new, slightly larger version.

 Professor Yaffle was created as the book-end who had access to "facts".
-The BBC did not like the original character, a man in top hat made from black Irish bog oak, called "Professor Bogwood".
+The BBC did not like the original character, a man in top hat made from black Irish bog-wood, called "Professor Bogwood".
 They thought he was too frightening and asked for a non-human instead.

 The original Bagpuss puppet in the Beaney House of Art and Knowledge in Canterbury, June 2018.

 Most of the stories and songs used in the series are based on folk songs and fairy tales from around the world.